BeAware-DeafAssistant/mobile/README.md

 We believe that people with passion can change the world.
 And we believe that in this world, people can change it for the better.
 Let’s bring BeAware to life, and enable those believers.

 So when Grandma Gina is looking after her grandkids, she knows exactly when the babies need attention.
-We want people like her to not even realize that they’re deaf
+We want people like her to not even realize that they’re Deaf

 ## Introduction